folio-org/folio-org.github.io/source-code/index.md

 - [stripes-components](https://github.com/folio-org/stripes-components)
   -- A component library for Stripes.
+  Includes documentation for each library, and guides to assist their development.

 - [stripes-loader](https://github.com/folio-org/stripes-loader)
   -- Module loader for Webpack, to enable pluggable Redux applications.